Cxl-Xc/java-project/README.md

-# spring-small-ssm
+# java project
-This is a my first spring-ssm-project
+This is something java project